 Time perception.

 "I'll do it in ten minutes" becomes three weeks.
-Not because you don't care.
-Because your brain doesn't have a clock.
+You care.
+Your brain just doesn't have a clock.

 Sequencing.